2023 Solar Incentives Guide for Coram, NY - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC provides a tax credit for a predetermined percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC provides a tax credit for a set percentage of your solar system's cost.

-The ITC was originally for 30% of the cost of installing solar panels, although that number has fluctuated slightly over the last few years between 26-30%.
+The ITC initially applied to 30% of the total cost of installing a solar system, and has fluctuated slightly over time between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
+The total cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
 There is no maximum amount you can claim.
-The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-To best understand how the ITC will apply to you, reach out to your local Coram solar panel installation expert and ask for more information.
+To better understand how the ITC will apply to you, speak to your local Coram solar panel installation expert and request more information.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
-This credit amount will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under this new program.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit runs until 2035.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
+The amount will be decreased slightly on a yearly basis until the end of the current program.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to talk with your local Coram solar panel company.
+More information about the new Inflation Reduction Act can be found here.
+To best understand how the new Clean Energy Credit might apply to you, speak with your local Coram solar installers.

 State & Local Solar Incentives

-Rebates, tax credits and more might be claimed at multiple levels.
-In addition to federal solar incentives, there are often state and local ones, too.
-Incentives may be provided by the state of New York, or by your county or municipality.
-Some incentives are available for only a limited time, while others are ongoing.
+In addition to those provided at the federal level, there are often also state solar incentives.
+Tax credits, rebates and more may be available at a more local level.
+Incentives may be given by your county or municipality, or by the state of New York.
+Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Coram